South–South cooperation: Special economic zones

 China's overseas special economic zones (SEZs) are another example of South–South cooperation.
-From 1990 to 2018, Chinese enterprises established eleven SEZs in sub-Saharan Africa and the Middle East including: Nigeria (two), Zambia, Djibouti, Kenya, Mauritius, Mauritania, Egypt, Oman, and Algeria.
-Generally, the Chinese government takes a hands-off approach, leaving it to Chinese enterprises to work to establish such zones (although it does provide support in the form of grants, loans, and subsidies, including support via the China Africa Development Fund).
+From 1990 to 2018, Chinese enterprises established eleven SEZs in Sub-Saharan Africa and the Middle East including two in Nigeria and one each in Algeria, Djibouti, Egypt, Kenya, Mauritania, Mauritius, Oman and Zambia.
+Generally, the Chinese government takes a hands-off approach, leaving it to Chinese enterprises to work to establish such zones (although it does provide support in the form of grants, loans and subsidies, including support via the China Africa Development Fund).
 The Forum on China-Africa Cooperation promotes these SEZs heavily.
 As Professor Dawn C. Murphy summarizes, these zones "aim to transfer China's development successes to other countries, increase business opportunities for China manufacturing companies, avoid trade barriers by setting up zones in countries with preferential trade access to important markets, and create a positive business environment for Chinese small and medium-sized enterprises investing in these regions."